rust-lang/rust-wiki-backup/Home.md

-This is a very preliminary work in progress.
-No supported releases yet nor defined release schedule / plans.
-Caveat emptor.
-It will crash.
-It will change syntax and semantics.
-It will eat your laundry.
-Use at your own risk.
-Etc.
+This is alpha-level software with many known bugs, incomplete features and planned future changes.
+Use at your own risk, expect some instability, disruption and source-level incompatibility for a while yet.

 See the category list in the sidebar for lists of sub-pages.